maharjanmilan/personal-blog/content/post/build-a-custom-contact-form-for-your-static-website.md

 ![](https://cdn-images-1.medium.com/max/1600/1*891xJWYtiC2d6-16w7_NHg.png)

 3\.
 Click `Tools` in menu bar, then click `Script Editor`

 ![](https://cdn-images-1.medium.com/max/1600/1*cJtymE7LU3TaJzVVUb3wqQ.png)

 4\.
 This will open a script editor page.
 Copy the following code and paste it in the script editor.
-This script will listen for a `POST` request and add the submitted data as a new row in the google sheet.
+This script will listen for a `POST` request and add the submitted data as a new row in the google sheet and also send notification email.
+Don’t forget to replace the email address in the script with yours.
+It’s in the last line of the script.

 {{< gist maharjanmilan c4a8316b51716d4408ba31beb6eef5e0 >}}